Alan Horowitz 'Sixth Man' Center

 Philadelphia Youth Basketball | Philadelphia, PA

-It is anticipated that the new center will allow PYB to serve seven times as many young people as they are now.
-It will also offer employment opportunities to residents of the surrounding North Philadelphia Nicetown neighborhood and include operating space for eight small businesses.
+With construction underway, the center will soon enable PYB to serve seven times as many young people in addition to offering employment opportunities to the surrounding North Philadelphia Nicetown neighborhood and creating operating space for up to eight small businesses.

 Size: 90,000 sf

 Architecture, Interior Design, Planning